RoBOPPics/BB/_pages/app-man-coreController.md

 The only way the BallBOPPer will operate when not on a tennis court is with the Navigation service turned Off.
 Also note that when you turn the Navigation service Off, it also turns Off the Rover and Reloader services.
 None of these three services will operate if you are not on an ITF standard tennis court in good condition.

 With the Navigation Service turned Off, you will need to manually position and point the Robot in the correct direction.
 You may also need to adjust the Launch and Bounce points in your patterns according to the space that is available.
+It is best to create your own custom patterns that work specifically in your particular off-court location.

 ## Control